alk-alyss/teamlab/README.md

 # Virtual car navigation

+## Requirements:

+- Python 3 with pip installed

+- Run this command from inside the folder to install required modules

+        python -m pip install -r requirements.txt

 ## Instructions:

 - Press s to set the cell the mouse is currently in as the starting point